 Franz Kohner was a Jewish refugee from the Sudetenland.
 He and his wife and two young children came to Northern Ireland as part of the Kindertransport.

-He came to be an administrator of the Kindertransport resettlement farm at Ballyrolly House, Millisle, Co.
+Franz came to be an administrator of the Kindertransport resettlement farm at Ballyrolly House, Millisle, Co.
 Down.
+As a qualified barrister, he was able to look after immigration papers, ration coupons, and documentation.
 He undertook the role with his wife Edith Kohner.
-Daughters Edith Kohner and Dinah Kohner accompanied their parents.
+Daughters Ruth Kohner and Dinah Kohner accompanied their parents.

 The extended Kohner family lost a total of 23 members during the Holocaust.